Last updated: September 22, 2023

 Vacation time off accrual

-During a military leave of absence, regularly scheduled staff continue to accrue vacation time off each month as long as you have not taken 10 or more days of unpaid time off in the month and earn a month of service toward a higher vacation accrual rate.
+During a military leave of absence, regularly scheduled staff continue to accrue vacation time off each month as long as they have not taken 10 or more days of unpaid time off in the month and earn a month of service toward a higher vacation accrual rate.

 Salary Increments (classified only)